 It’s fair to say that across the retail sector, merchants are in many different stages of development where mPOS solutions are concerned, but I think it’s also a sure thing that the right mPOS strategy can deliver real value to shoppers, not mention make a big contribution to customer experience and impact loyalty.
 It certainly made a difference to me.

-Download the UP Merchant Payments solution overview [pdf] to find out how mPOS helps fulfill omni-channel strategy for delivering customer choice.
+View the ACI Omni-Commerce solution to find out how mPOS helps fulfill omni-channel strategy for delivering customer choice.

 Related Blog Posts